Maxxxel/ClipperLua/README.md

 The repository contains the compiled dll library supporting both 32 and 64-bit Windows OS and uses FFI binding solution
 to work with LuaJIT (Just-In-Time) programming language.

-You can find some details in the official page: http://www.angusj.com/delphi/clipper/documentation/Docs/Overview/_Body.htm
+You can find more details in the official page: http://www.angusj.com/delphi/clipper/documentation/Docs/Overview/_Body.htm

 ## API